Jabble/tamu-rdm-workshops/modules/data-gathering.md

 	- Numbers (Mac)
 	- OpenDocument Spreadsheets

-*Show data entry into Excel or Google Sheets and export to different file formats*
+*Live walk through of data entry into Excel or Google Sheets spreadsheet software and exporting to different file formats*

 ### Database formats
 A database consists of